PdxCodeGuild/Full-Stack-Day-Class/notes/django-templates.md

 For a full list of features, read the [Django template docs](https://docs.djangoproject.com/en/1.9/ref/templates/language/).

 ## Variables
-Template **variables** work just like Python string formatting.
+**Template variables** work just like Python string formatting.
-Use the name of the variable in double braces `{{}}`.
+Use the name of the template variable in double braces `{{}}`.
-If a variable has structure, you can reach inside the structure using a dot operator.
+If a template variable has structure, you can reach inside the structure using a dot operator.
 Nested dictionaries, classes, and lists all work.

 In your view